-Probably the oldest model that reflect on Leadership, is based on the research done by Kurt Lewin in the 1930s (in parallel with his investigation of Change).
+Probably the oldest model that reflects Leadership, is based on the research done by Kurt Lewin in the 1930s (in parallel with his investigation of Change).
 He identified three archetypes of leadership.

 Although he had a personal preference for the Democratic/Participative style, Lewin challenged the idea that one style is perfect for every situation, creating the first situational concept of leadership.
-The ideal leader needs to master all three styles, and be able to adapt it to the particular situation.
+The ideal leader needs to master all three styles and be able to adapt them to the particular situation.

 Leader-Member Exchange Theory (LMX)